Cheap & Healthy Grocery List for College Student Athletes

 • Frozen veggies are cheaper and last longer than fresh vegetables….plus you can steam them easily in the microwave.

-• Have a plan for your shopping trip
+• Have a plan for your shopping trip!

 • Buy what you will actually eat, not only what you hope you will eat.

-Produce
+Affordable Produce

-• Get a variety of fruits and vegetables
+• Get a variety of fruits and vegetables for fighting inflammation.

 • Frozen, canned, and fresh produce – they all have a similar nutritional value, so buying a combination of these options saves money and fridge space and prevents waste from food going bad before you eat it.